 by: Anonymous

-I also know of several cases where they have visited a farm, not knowing it was a puppy farm, and haven't been able to bring themselves to come away without 'rescuing' a puppy.
+I also know of several cases where they have visited a farm, not knowing it was a puppy farm, and haven't been able to leave without 'rescuing' a puppy.

 On top of that, my friend suspected the puppy was not a pure pedigree Cocker Spaniel, as was promised.

-I know it's not easy to walk away from one of these places, but that would be my recommendation.
+Walking away from one of these places is difficult, but that is my recommendation.

-So, like other pages I have visited, are you going to tell me that all breeders even if they aren't professional are going to hurt the puppies?
+So, like other pages I have visited, are you telling me that all breeders, even if they aren't professional, will hurt the puppies?

 Pauline